Newbury

 act like automata, refusing to reason or even acknowledge you exist.

-pickers', huge cranes carrying platforms to reach high inaccessible
+bring in 'cherry pickers', huge cranes carrying platforms to reach

-getting increasingly aggressive in the way they used the horses
+with the police getting increasingly aggressive in the way they

-to move us.
-Women with young children, old people, & others
+used the horses to move us.
+Women with young children, old people,

-who were tired, frightened or weak were pushed around by police
+& others who were tired, frightened or weak were pushed around

-on foot & horseback.
-There were screams & calls to 'stop
+by police on foot & horseback.
+There were screams & calls

-pushing!'
-But the police effort to clear the path went on.
-One woman,
+to 'stop pushing!'
+But the police effort to clear the path went

-clearly new to the campaign, who I took to be from a middle-class
+on.
+One woman, clearly new to the campaign, who I took to be from

 Photos and text by Adrian